Table of Contents[Hide][Show]

 Do you find that a lot of rappers nowadays don’t really put together an “album”?

-Of course they put together an album, but not like what we consider a traditional album or what we even consider a classic album.
+Of course, they put together an album, but not like what we consider a traditional album or what we even consider a classic album.
 Or I won’t even go there because that’s still a little bit too subjective.
 They’re not putting out albums with thought behind it where it makes sense.
 Or trying to get a point across, as opposed to just a bunch of songs with the title track on there and that’s it.
 But there are people still doing it.

 If you look at Kanye West‘s career, from College Dropout all the way to Graduation, his whole career is based on a concept, you know, schools.
 Nas does it; Hip Hop Is Dead and different things where he really pulls out these concepts and stuff.
 It’s still there.
-There’s still people doing it, but I just don’t think it’s as overt as, like, The Cool or even Jay-Z with American Gangster.
+There are still people doing it, but I just don’t think it’s as overt as, like, The Cool or even Jay-Z with American Gangster.

 Jay-Z describes you as a “breath of fresh air” in a new hip-hop world characterized by mainstream pop and glamour.
 How does it feel to get such high praise from a hip-hop mogul?